-Gorilla trekking
+Gorilla Trekking

-On your trip we travel to one of the gorilla parks for those who wish to trek the mountain gorillas.
+On your trip we travel to southwest Uganda to Kabale and from there to one of the gorilla parks for those who wish to trek the mountain gorillas.
 We book the gorilla permits for your safari ahead of time to visit either Rwanda's Parc National des Volcans, where Dian Fossey worked with the gorillas, or alternatively Bwindi National Park, depending on availability.